Crochet Tips for Beginners to Advance Your Skills

 Part of learning to crochet is the sometimes dreaded task of learning to read a pattern.
 When you’re new to crochet, reading a pattern can be like trying to read an alien language.

-One of the tips I’ve given out to a few beginners to crochet recently is to actually, physically write out the pattern “in English”.
+One tip I always give to beginners (and do in my PDF patterns for you) is to actually, physically write out the pattern in full sentences.
 If you’re not used to reading patterns, it can be so difficult to do the math in your head, to remember the abbreviations, what does this symbol mean!?

 See how much easier that is to read?
 Put it in terms you know and easily understand.
 Actually write (or type!) it out!
 Just, you know, don’t try to sell the pattern, share it with anyone or pretend you wrote it yourself.
 This is simply a way to hone your pattern reading skills and make something that doesn’t seem like it should make sense… well, make sense!